MafiadeHACKER/PRODIGY_CS_02/README.md

 # PRODIGY_CS_02

-# Simple Image Encryption Tool
+# Image Encryption Tool - Pixel Manipulation

+# Description
-This Python script allows users to encrypt and decrypt images using pixel manipulation.
-The script enables users to choose an image file, input an encryption key, and decide whether to encrypt or decrypt the image.
+This Python program is a simple image encryption tool that allows users to encrypt and decrypt images using pixel manipulation techniques.
+It performs operations such as swapping pixel values (e.g., red and blue channels) or applying a basic mathematical operation (e.g., adding a constant value) to encrypt the image.
+The program also provides the ability to reverse these operations to decrypt the image back to its original form.

 # Features
-Encrypt Image: Add a key value to each pixel of the image for encryption.
-Decrypt Image: Subtract the key value from each pixel to restore the original image.
-User Interaction: Input-based system where users provide the image file path and choose the operation (encryption or decryption).
+# Image Encryption:
+Swaps the red and blue color channels of the image.
+Optionally applies a mathematical shift to the pixel values.
+# Image Decryption:
+Reverses the encryption by swapping the channels back or reversing the shift.

 # Requirements
 Python 3.x
-Pillow library (for image manipulation)
+Pillow (PIL)
+You can install Pillow using pip:
+    pip install pillow

-NumPy library (for pixel-level operations)
+NumPy

-# Installation
-Install Python: Make sure you have Python 3 installed on your system.
-If not, you can download it from python.org.

-Install Dependencies: Install the required libraries using pip:
+You can install NumPy using pip:
-    pip install pillow numpy
+    pip install numpy

 # Usage
-Run the Script: Execute the script in a terminal or Python IDE:
+Clone or download this repository.
+Ensure you have an image file ready for encryption.
+Run the script and provide the image path when prompted.

+# Steps:
+The program will load the image from the provided path.
+The image will then be encrypted and saved as encrypted_image.png.
+After encryption, the image will be decrypted and saved as decrypted_image.png.

+# Example:
 python image_encryption.py

-# Input Prompts:
+When prompted:
-The script will ask you to provide the path to the image file (e.g., image.png).
+Enter the path to the image file: /path/to/image.jpg
-Choose whether to "encrypt" or "decrypt" the image by typing encrypt or decrypt.
-Input a number between 0 and 255 as the encryption key.

-# Output:
+# How It Works
-The original image will be displayed.
-After processing, either the encrypted or decrypted image will be shown.
+Load the Image:
-The processed image will be saved in the same directory with the names:
+The image is loaded from the user-specified path using the PIL library.
-    encrypted_image.png for encrypted images.
-    decrypted_image.png for decrypted images.

-# Example
-Enter the path to the image file (e.g., 'image.png'): image.png Do you want to encrypt or decrypt the image?
-(Enter 'encrypt' or 'decrypt'): encrypt Enter an encryption key (a number between 0 and 255): 50

-After completing the encryption or decryption, the resulting image will be saved in the working directory, and a message will confirm the operation.
+Encrypt the Image:
+The red and blue color channels of the image are swapped.
+Alternatively, a mathematical operation (e.g., adding 50 to each pixel value) is applied to encrypt the image.
+Decrypt the Image:
+The swapping of color channels is reversed.
+The mathematical shift applied during encryption is subtracted to recover the original image.

-# Error Handling
+# Output
-File Not Found: If the provided image path is incorrect, you will get an error message.
-Invalid Key: Ensure the encryption key is a number between 0 and 255.
-Otherwise, a warning will be shown.
-Optional (Blue Gradient and Circle with Gradient)
-The script contains optional functions to create a blue gradient background and draw a circle with a gradient on an image.
-These functions can be used if needed but are not critical for the encryption and decryption processes.
+encrypted_image.png: The encrypted version of the input image. decrypted_image.png: The decrypted image, restored to its original form.